rhomobile/rhomobile-docs/docs/en/hosted/tutorial/rhoconnect.1.md

   </div>
 </div>

 Ruby RhoConnect apps can also be generated using RhoStudio.
-To use this method, see [Generating a RhoConnect app with RhoStudio](../../rhoconnect/command-line#generating-a-rhoconnect-app-with-rhostudio)
+To use this method, see [Generating a RhoConnect app with RhoStudio](../../../5.0.25/rhoconnect/command-line#generating-a-rhoconnect-app-with-rhostudio)

 After code generation, the bundle install command will be run for the first time automatically.

-NOTE: It is required to have a connection to the internet to create an application.
+> Note: It is required to have a connection to the internet to create an application.
 There are certain Ruby gems that RhoConnect is dependent on.

 ## Starting Your RhoConnect App
 Once you have generated your app code, you'll need to start your redis server and the RhoConnect app in order to ensure that everything is working properly.

 <div>
   <ul class="nav nav-tabs" style="margin-bottom:0">